sainthsu/sysDowngrader/README.md

 ## sysDowngrader

-A quick tool for manually updating a 3DS using CIA files.
+A quick tool for manually downgrading a 3DS using CIA files.

 This is not intended for installing anything else!
 You also should strictly avoid updating single titles because this also can lead to bricks!